 |Servings: 8 Servings|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 A simple, two-ingredient glaze makes this baked ham a snap to prepare and bake, and the contrast of the sweet glaze with the salty ham is classic.
-Serve the ham with pineapple slices or this Easy Pineapple Casserole.
-Scalloped potatoes and corn casserole are both excellent side dishes with ham... or choose greens, fried okra, or your family's personal favorites.
+Serve the ham with pineapple slices or a pineapple casserole.
+Scalloped potatoes and corn casserole are both wonderful side dishes that go with ham.
+Or, you can choose greens, fried okra, or your family's personal favorites.

 - 1 large ham, ready to cook, about 10 to 12 pounds

 - 1 cup peach preserves or peach jam

 Place the ham on a rack in a large baking pan or roasting pan with the fat side up.
 Score the ham lightly all over with a sharp knife, making a diamond pattern.
 Add 1 1/2 cups of water to the pan and cover the whole pan tightly with heavy-duty foil.

 Bake the ham for about 18 minutes per pound, or to an internal temperature of 148 F.

 Meanwhile, combine the preserves and mustard in a bowl, whisking to blend thoroughly.